 4. Subsection (c) Safe Harbor: In General.
 The subsection (c) "safe harbor" generally follows Section 12-105 for control of controllable electronic records.
 See generally Section 12-105 and Comments.
 It differs from subsection (b), which (as explained above) is based on a "single authoritative copy" of an electronic record or records, so subsection (b) would be inapplicable when the relevant record is maintained on a blockchain or other distributed ledger.
-The utility of distributed ledger technology (including blockchain technology) depends on there being multiple authoritative copies of a record. revised The conditions for "control" provided in subsection (c) are meant to reflect the functions that possession serves with respect to writings, but in a more accurate and technologically flexible way than does the current definition.
-The requirements for obtaining control under subsection (c) are inspired by Section 12-105 on control of controllable electronic records.
-See generally Section 12-105, Comments definition in subsection (b).
+The utility of distributed ledger technology (including blockchain technology) depends on there being multiple authoritative copies of a record.
+The conditions for "control" in subsection (c) are meant to reflect the functions that possession serves with respect to writings, but in a more accurate and technologically flexible way than does the definition in subsection (b).

-3. Control of electronic copy of record evidencing chattel paper.
 Subsection (c), as supplemented by subsections (d) through) (g), sets forth the requirements for a purchaser to have "control of an authoritative electronic copy of a record evidencing chattel paper."
 However, for purposes of perfection of a security interest in the chattel paper under Section 9-314A and qualification for non-temporal priority under Section 9-330, the purchaser must obtain control of each authoritative electronic copy (i.e., all of the copies) of a record evidencing the chattel paper and take possession of each tangible copy of the record evidencing the chattel paper.